openvax/mhcflurry/README.md

 immunotherapy.

 MHCflurry supports Class I peptide/MHC binding affinity prediction using ensembles of allele-specific models.
-Pan-allelic prediction is supported in the software but is not yet performing accurately and should not be use.
-Other

-MHCflurry ships with an  allele-specific (i.e. one model per allele)

-MHCflurry supports allele-specific peptide / [MHC class I](https://en.wikipedia.org/wiki/MHC_class_I) affinity prediction using two approaches:

- * Ensembles of predictors trained on random halves of the training data (the default)
- * Single-model predictors for each allele trained on all data

-For both kinds of predictors, you can fit models to your own data or download trained models that we provide.
+You can fit MHCflurry models to your own data or download models that we fit to data from

-The downloadable models were trained on data from [IEDB](http://www.iedb.org/home_v3.php) and [Kim 2014](http://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-15-241).
+[IEDB](http://www.iedb.org/home_v3.php) and [Kim 2014](http://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-15-241).
-The training dataset is available [here]()
+Our combined dataset is available for download [here](https://github.com/hammerlab/mhcflurry/releases/download/pre-1.0.0-alpha/data_curated.tar.bz2).

-In validation experiments using presented peptides identified by mass-spec, the ensemble models perform best.
-We are working on a performance comparison of these models with other predictors such as netMHCpan, which we hope to make available soon.
+We are working on a performance comparison of these models with other predictors such as netMHCpan, which we plan to make available soon.

-We anticipate adding additional models, including pan-allele and class II predictors.
+Pan-allelic prediction is supported in principle but is not yet performing accurately.
+Infrastructure for modeling other aspects of antigen processing is also implemented but experimental.

 ## Setup